Roasted poblano peppers sauteed with onions, garlic, and herbs, tossed with a little cream is great on its own, or with melted cheese in a quesadilla.

 Instructions

 - Move oven rack to be positioned 6 inches from broiler.
 Turn broiler on.
-Line a baking sheet with aluminum foil and arrange poblanos on the sheet, skin side up.
+Line a baking sheet with aluminum foil and arrange halved poblanos on the sheet, skin side up.
 Broil for 5-10 minutes, until the skin is blackened and blistered.
-Immediately transfer to a medium bowl and cover with a tight fitting lid or plastic wrap.
+Immediately transfer to a medium bowl and cover with a tight-fitting lid or plastic wrap.
 Allow to sit for at least 10 minutes.

 - When cool enough to handle, remove the skin from the poblanos (the blistered parts will come off very easily; don't worry if there are parts that you can't get off).
 Slice the poblanos ¼ to ½ inch thick.

-- Heat canola oil in a 10 inch skillet over medium high heat.
-Add the onion, and cook until softened, 3-5 minutes.
-Add the garlic, thyme, and oregano and cook until fragrant, about 30 seconds.
-Stir in the cream and cook until thickened, about 1-2 minutes.
-Add the lime juice, salt, pepper, and poblanos.
+- Heat 1 Tablespoon canola oil in a 10-inch skillet over medium-high heat.
+Add the sliced onion, and cook until softened, 3-5 minutes.
+Add the minced garlic, ¼ teaspoon dried thyme, and ¼ teaspoon dried oregano and cook until fragrant, about 30 seconds.
+Stir in ½ cup whipping or heavy cream and cook until thickened, about 1-2 minutes.
+Add 1 Tablespoon lime juice, ½ teaspoon salt, ¼ teaspoon pepper, and sliced poblanos.
 Cook until heated through, about 2-3 minutes.
 Remove from heat.

 Leave a Reply